wojciechkubiak/opqn-web/README.md

 The main assumption of the application was to implement nice looking diet app, that allows supervisors to control proteges current health data with full-fledged authentication which prevents unwanted users from reading someones data.

 ## How can I install that app
-At this moment application is hosted on the website [opqn.netlify.app](https://opqn.netlify.app) website, but in case you want to use you locally, all you have to do is to install current LTS version of [NodeJS](https://nodejs.org/en/) and use two commends in downloaded directory:
+At this moment application is hosted on the website [opqn.netlify.app](https://opqn.netlify.app) website, but in case you want to use it locally, all you have to do is to install current LTS version of [NodeJS](https://nodejs.org/en/) and pass into your terminal (inside app directory) two commends:

 ### `npm install`